nextflow-io/nextflow/docs/metadata.md

 }
 ```

-:::{note}
+:::note
 Both the `onError` and `onComplete` handlers are invoked when an error condition is encountered.
 The first is called as soon as the error is raised, while the second is called just before the pipeline execution is about to terminate.
-When using the `finish` {ref}`process-error-strategy`, there may be a significant gap between the two, depending on the time required to complete any pending job.
+When using the `finish` `process-error-strategy`, there may be a significant gap between the two, depending on the time required to complete any pending job.
 :::

 ## Decoupling metadata